Partnering with Your Child's Counselor

 - Sign up for a NYC Schools Account at your child's school for online access to your child's grades, attendance, and exam scores.

-- Ask the counselor to set up an informal contract for your child with goals for school.
-The contract may include a daily check-in form for each of your child’s teachers to complete.
+- Collaborate with the counselor to support your child to set up a goal-directed success plan.
+The plan may include a daily check-in form for each of your child’s teachers to complete.

 - Ask for a schedule of upcoming Parent Association meetings and parent-teacher conferences.